MichelNivard/gptstudio/README.md

 <video src="https://user-images.githubusercontent.com/19418298/239023191-ee6597fd-1447-43c7-b817-a5562173f067.mp4" data-canonical-src="https://user-images.githubusercontent.com/19418298/239023191-ee6597fd-1447-43c7-b817-a5562173f067.mp4" controls="controls" muted="muted" class="d-block rounded-bottom-2 border-top width-fit" style="max-height:640px; min-height: 200px">
 </video>

+The ChatGPT addin supports internationalization.
+You can set the “GPTSTUDIO_LANGUAGE” environmental variable to the language of your preference (i.e. `GPTSTUDIO_LANGUAGE="es"` for spanish).
+See the full list of supported languages in the translation file (`"inst/translations/translation.json"`).

 ### Provide your own instructions in R, R Markdown, or Quarto files

 **Addins \> GPTSTUDIO \> ChatGPT in Source:** Apply any edit what YOU